sando38/docker-ejabberd-multiarch/README.md

 ## Kubernetes auto clustering

-Starting with `v2.1.0` experimental kubernetes auto clustering is included.
+The image has experimental kubernetes auto clustering support.
 The variables `ERLANG_COOKIE` and `KUBERNETES_AUTO_CLUSTER` must be defined for that.

 Furthermore, this feature needs a statefulset combined with a headless service to function.
 A `kustomize` configuration example is provided in this repository.
 A helm chart may follow in the near future.